The Big Five

 The record for the number of species recorded in a three-week period is 665... pack your binoculars, some sturdy shoes and your checklist, and challenge yourself to spot even more!

 Visit our Birding page to book your place today!

 Wildlife Research Trips

 For the first time, Queen Elizabeth National Park is opening its gates to a new kind of tourism.
-Visitors can join researchers as they track lions using radio collars, and learn learn to identify these fabulous felines through their facial markings, calls and behavior.
+Visitors can join researchers as they track lions using radio collars, and learn to identify these fabulous felines through their facial markings, calls and behaviour.